-Last season's performances included Rosalinde in Die Fledermaus with Central CIty Opera, Gerhilde in Die Walküre with the Dresdner Philharmonie, Fiordiligi in Così fan tutte with Palm Beach Opera, a return to her breakout role of Rachel in La Juive at the Staatsoper Hannover, and a cover of the same role in a new production at the Grand Théâtre de Genève.
-Please stay tuned for updated season announcements.
+Recent appearances have included Rosalinde in Die Fledermaus with Central City Opera, Gerhilde in Die Walküre with the Dresdner Philharmonie, Fiordiligi in Così fan tutte with Palm Beach Opera, a return to her breakout role of Rachel in La Juive at the Staatsoper Hannover, and a cover of the same role in a new production at the Grand Théâtre de Genève.

 From 2019-2022 Hailey Clark was a soloist in the ensemble at the Staatsoper Hannover, where she performed leading repertoire to great acclaim.
 In her debut, she starred as Rachel in Lydia Steier's new production of La Juive by Halévy, which OPERNWELT called "dazzling" and DAS OPERNGLAS praised for her "big, wonderfully timbered soprano."
 She went on to debut the title role of Alcina, for which the HANNOVERSCHE ALLGEMEINE ZEITUNG declared: "[Clark] floods the hall with voice and presence; she is a Diva, the likes of which Hannover has not had."
 In the 2020/21 season, she performed the roles of Donna Anna in Don Giovanni, Micaela in a new production of Carmen, and received rave reviews as the soprano soloist in 'MYTHOS' orchestral visual concert, featuring artist Tal Rosner and Sibelius' Op.
 3 and Op.
 70 Luonnotar.
 Other roles in her repertoire at the Staatsoper Hannover have included Musetta, Erste Dame, and the Soprano Soloist in Beethoven's Symphony No. 9.
 In 2022 she performed the role of Alma Beers in the Staadttheather Giessen premier of Brokeback Mountain, to critical acclaim.
 The performance will be released for purchase later this year by the Hessischer Rundfunk.